stamen/maptcha-v2/README.md

 **Tell YOTB where that spreadsheet is.**

-Use the form a [yotb.stamen.com/upload](http://yotb.stamen.com/upload) to point YOTB at the CSV file's URL, and hit Next.
+Use the form at <instance>/upload to point Maptcha at the CSV file's URL, and hit Next.

 **Provide some simple geographical hints about the atlas.**